 This rule cannot be used to pay workers less than what is already in an employment contract.
 For instance, if an existing contract dictates that workers get paid double for working Christmas, this rule does not allow an employer to only pay time and a half.

-Questions?

 Frequently Asked Questions (FAQ)

 Question: If a worker does not work on the holiday, do these rules mandate the worker get paid?